RyanKung/ryankung.github.io/src/posts/2017-05-26-a-deconstruct-note-of-machine-learning-with-tensorflow.md

-<h3><center>Abstract</center></h3>
+<h4><center>Abstract</center></h4>

-This work provide a deconstruct inside vision of tensorflow MNIST DataSet and the basic pricpile of Linear Distribution based Machine Learning.
+This note provide a inside vision of how tensorflow works on Machine Learning processing.
+We first described how MNIST DataSet implements and it's data structure, Then we used a classic linear machine method to create a MNIST DataSet based handwritting number recognize application.

 ## I MNIST

-As the *hello world* of Minchine Learning MNIST, we usually download it from Yann LeCun's website (http://yann.lecun.com/exdb/mnist/), and in Tensorflow, MNIST can be easily fetched by follow codes.
+MNIST DataSet, As the *hello world* of Minchine Learning, we usually download it from Yann LeCun's website (http://yann.lecun.com/exdb/mnist/), and in Tensorflow, MNIST can be easily fetched by follow codes.

-We can check the implementation of function `read_data_set` at [fn read_data_sets()](`https://github.com/tensorflow/tensorflow/blob/master/tensorflow/contrib/learn/python/learn/datasets/mnist.py#L211`), which accept several parameters.
+The implementations can be checked via function `read_data_set` at [fn read_data_sets()](`https://github.com/tensorflow/tensorflow/blob/master/tensorflow/contrib/learn/python/learn/datasets/mnist.py#L211`), which accept several parameters.

 ```python
 def read_data_sets(train_dir,